-For the past year, UC Hastings Law’s Center for Advocacy, Resources and Education (CARE) and the Disability Resource Program (DRP) have led workshops on how to cover sensitive topics in the classroom.
+For the past year, UC Law SF’s Center for Advocacy, Resources and Education (CARE) and the Disability Resource Program (DRP) have led workshops on how to cover sensitive topics in the classroom.
 “Each semester, students would come to us because they were triggered in their classes,” says DRP Director Lisa Noshay Petro.
 In the wake of the Black Lives Matter movement, it was particularly critical for professors to consider the ways their students’ traumatic experiences – as members of marginalized groups, survivors of violence, etc. – might affect their ability to learn.

 “How do you help people learn difficult topics when those topics are personally triggering to them?” asks Annie Rosenthal, the associate director of CARE.
 Law school courses necessarily include cases focused on discrimination, sexual assault, personal injury, abortion, or other potentially retraumatizing topics.
 Noshay Petro and Rosenthal saw an opportunity to help professors improve the nature of conversations around challenging subject matter.